+The way your organization conducts its various businesses dictates what standard(s) and regulatory law(s) your organization should follow.
 There are 3 main drivers for an organization who is developing a business continuity program:

-- Regulatory Requirements
+- Regulatory Requirements.

-- Supply Chain Requirements
+- Supply Chain Requirements.

 - Internal Requirements – typically mandated when an incident has already occurred to the organization.

 If you are an entity primarily based in a single geographic region such as the US and you have experienced an incident, you may wish to follow the DRII Best Practices or NFPA 1600.
-Remember it’s not the standard you follow, as they all have merits, its making sure that when an incident occurs, your organization can continue to operate and meet its obligations.
+Remember it’s not the standard you follow, as they all have merits.
+On the contrary, it’s making sure that when an incident occurs, your organization can continue to operate and meet its obligations.

-The effects of September 11, 2001
+The Effects of September 11, 2001

 The lessons learned include:

-• plans must be updated and tested frequently;
+- Plans must be updated and tested frequently;

-• dependencies and interdependencies should be carefully analyzed;
+- Dependencies and interdependencies should be carefully analyzed;

-• key personnel may be unavailable;
+- Key personnel may be unavailable;

-• telecommunications are essential;
+- Telecommunications are essential;

-• alternate sites for IT backup should not be situated close to the primary site;
+- Alternate sites for IT backup should not be situated close to the primary site;

-• employee support (counselling) is important;
+- Employee support (counseling) is important;

-• copies of plans should be stored at a secure off-site location;
+- Copies of plans should be stored at a secure off-site location;

-• sizable security perimeters may surround the scene of incidents involving national security or law enforcement, and can impede personnel from returning to buildings;
+- Sizable security perimeters may surround the scene of incidents involving national security or law enforcement, and can impede personnel from returning to buildings;

-• despite shortcomings, Business Continuity Plans in place pre September 11 were indispensable to the continuity effort; and
+- Despite shortcomings, Business Continuity Plans in place pre September 11 were indispensable to the continuity effort; and

-• Increased uncertainty (following a high impact disruption such as terrorism) may lengthen time until operations are normalized.
+- Increased uncertainty (following a high impact disruption such as terrorism) may lengthen time until operations are normalized.